 Sling is able to keep its prices lower than competitors like YouTube TV and Hulu + Live TV because it provides fewer broadcast stations: ABC, CBS, FOX and NBC.

 If you live in an urban or suburban area, you can likely get around this limitation by installing a digital antenna.
 To pick up local stations, I use a $40 Mohu Leaf that connects to the back of my TV set.

-For those who only want to watch FOX News, MSNBC or CNN for a one-time event like election coverage, any of the streaming TV services I’ve mentioned will do.
+For those who only want to watch FOX News, MSNBC or CNN for a one-time event, any of the streaming TV services I’ve mentioned will do.
 They all offer the major cable news networks and have free trials of a week or sometimes longer.

-- Sign up for a free 7-day trial of Sling TV and test it out
+- Sign up for a free trial of Sling TV and test it out

 - If you don’t want to continue, cancel the trial before you’re billed